fitbenchmarking/fitbenchmarking/docs/source/contributors/workflow.rst

 to a given minor release, then the corresponding release branch may be deleted.

 All changes must be initially merged into master.
-There is a `backport-candidate` label, which you should put on the pull request.
+There is a `backport-candidate` label, which must be put on pull requests that in addition must be merged into the release branch.

-If the PR is lablelled as a `backport-candidate`, then it is recommended to merge into master using the squash commit option:
+The recommended mechanism for merging PRs lablelled with `backport-candidate` into master is to use the `Squash and merge` commit option:

 .. figure:: ../../images/squash-and-merge.png
    :alt: Squashing and merging

-When a pull request is merged into master, it should also be merged into the release branch as soon as possible.
+After such a PR (with label `backport-candidate`) has been merged into master, it must then subsequently be merged into the release branch as soon as possible.
+It is the responsibility of the person merging such PRs to also perform this merge into the release branch.

 This can be done using git cherry
 pick:

 .. code-block:: bash